To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: Discussion

-Finally, we quantified the explanation necessity level for different scenarios by collecting people's ratings directly.
-However, due to difference in individual criteria for explanation necessity, the recorded explanation necessity for scenarios have relatively high standard deviations so that it makes it hard to argue the general explanation necessity level for a given situation.
-Moreover, a linear representation to capture explanation necessity might be problematic, since the necessity level might be in the high-dimension space where each dimension corresponds to a different factor to necessity, like risk.
-In future work, we plan to explore using reinforcement learning to systematically represent explanation scores for different states based on the rewards from future events.
+Our work is not without limitations.
+We quantified the explanation necessity level for different scenarios by collecting people's ratings directly.
+However, due to difference in individual criteria for explanation necessity, the recorded explanation necessity for scenarios have relatively high standard deviations that makes it hard to argue the general explanation necessity level for a given situation.
+This negative result gives insight into open problems in personalized explanation models for effective deployment.
+Moreover, a linear representation to capture explanation necessity is problematic, since the necessity level can be in a high-dimension space where each dimension corresponds to a different factor to necessity.

-\section{conclusion}
+\section{Conclusion}

-In this paper, we investigated in-depth on the necessity of explanations for autonomous vehicles.
+In this paper, we deeply investigated the necessity of explanations for autonomous vehicles.
 Our user experiment results showed that the need for explanation depends on specific driving scenarios and passenger identities.
-Along with this paper, we presented a self-driving explanation necessity dataset with first-person explanations and associated measure of necessity for 1103 video clips, augmenting the Berkeley Deep Drive Attention dataset~\cite{BDDA}.
-Finally, we proposed a learning-based model that can offer a personalized prediction on how necessary an explanation for a given situation in real-time, using camera data.
-Our work can highlight the importance of context and human elements in explainable AI for autonomous vehicles.
+Along with this paper, we presented a self-driving explanation necessity dataset with first-person explanations and associated measure of necessity for 1103 video clips, augmenting the Berkeley Deep Drive Attention dataset.
+We hope that this dataset will help promote new research directions in explainability and intelligent vehicle design.